-• Surgery places stress on the body's reserves.
+Surgery places stress on the body's reserves.
 Feelings of tiredness and discouragement are normal as preoperative symptoms slowly subside.
 Prescription pain medications can alter sleep patterns, bowel movements, and emotional responses.
 A positive attitude and patience are needed for successful recovery from any surgery.
-You will find that each day you will feel a little better.
+Each day you will feel a little better.
 Your recovery is unique, as you are a unique person.
 By preparing ahead of time, you will feel more at ease with the entire surgery process.